Car Radiator Repair Cost in the UK: £100 to £950 Explained

 Your location can also affect the average price you’ll pay for a car radiator replacement.

-Here are average costs for key UK regions, but keep in mind that actual prices may vary depending on your vehicle, the garage, and the extent of the repair.
+Here are average costs for key UK regions based on 2026 figures, but keep in mind that actual prices may vary depending on your vehicle, the garage, and the extent of the repair.

 How much do radiator leaks cost to fix?